basxto/grofff/README.md

   --id ID, -i ID        fix product grocy id
   --all ALL, -a ALL     fix all products
-  --ignored IGNORED     fix all ignored products
+  --ignored IGNORED     fix all ignored products --checkbarcodes CHECKBARCODES, -c CHECKBARCODES
+                        check barcodes of all products --batch BATCH         always answer selections with this string
 ```